Sep 23, 2021

 Quality of content

-In addition, the program component stressing effective written and oral communication skills will be assessed by examination of the quality of writing presented in the portfolio and the quality of oral communication displayed in the portfolio presentation before faculty.
-All of the components of the portfolio must be rated satisfactory for completion and presented through the use of Livetext.
+In addition, the program component stressing effective written and oral communication skills will be assessed by examining the quality of writing presented in the portfolio and the quality of oral communication displayed in the portfolio presentation before faculty.
+All of the portfolio components must be rated satisfactory for completion and presented through the use of Watermark.

 The portfolio will be evaluated as one of the following: